UPPER DIVISION ONLY

 Students transferring to CSU as Juniors or Seniors may also participate, but must submit a general COF transfer student application indicating interest in the Research/Science Outreach Track or contact the COF Coordinator directly.

 In their applications, scholars need to demonstrate how a research project/independent study or science outreach would impact their career or academic goals.
 Applicants should describe the type of experience they will be seeking.
-Finally, students must commit to participating in a research project/independent study or public science outreach service experience for at least 30hours(?)/semester for four semesters.
+Finally, students must commit to participating in a research project/independent study or public science outreach service experience.

 Specific Rules and Procedures